-- The school pays full regard to 'Keeping Children Safe in Education' when recruiting staff - At least one person conducting any interview for a post at the school will have undertaken safer recruitment training.
+- The school pays full regard to 'Keeping Children Safe in Education' when recruiting staff - We operate safe recruitment and selection practices, including appropriate use of references and checks on new staff and volunteers, including overseas checks where relevant. - At least one person conducting any interview for a post at the school will have undertaken safer recruitment training.